iredmail/docs/en_US/installation/0-install.iredadmin.on.debian.md

 ## Requirements

-> iRedMail will install all required packages for you, you don't need to
+iRedMail will install all required packages for you, you don't need to install them manually, below info just for your reference.
-> install them manually.

 * The latest iRedMail release.
 [Download the latest iRedMail](../download.html).
   NOTE: You must have iRedMail installed on server first.